dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/environment-setup/2-one-deployment-environment.md

 ## What this looks like

 1. You have a **single *development* environment** where dbt users can access the dbt Cloud IDE and make changes to their code on feature branches created off of your default branch in your repository (most often the `main` branch).
 2. You have a **single *deployment* environment** (let’s call it “Production”) where your scheduled jobs run referencing the `main` branch.
-Be sure to set the environment as production to take advantage of features like dbt Explorer and cross-project refs.
+  * Make sure to set the environment to "Production" so you can take advantage of features like dbt Explorer and cross-project refs.
 3. You also have a [**Slim CI job**](/docs/deploy/continuous-integration) that kicks off anytime you open a PR to merge a feature branch into `main`.
 This Slim CI job can run in your dbt “Production” environment.

 :::info